 Learning to Talk: From Birth to 3 Months

-Your baby listens to your voice.
+A baby listens to your voice.
 He coos and gurgles and tries to make the same sounds you make.
-You can help your baby learn how nice voices can be when you:
+You can help a baby learn how nice voices can be when you:

-- Sing to your baby.
+- Sing to the baby.
 You can do this even before he is born!
-Your baby will hear you.
+The baby will hear you.

 - Plan for quiet time.
 Babies need time to babble and play quietly without TV or radio or other noises.